 Where is the medication stored?
-Quantity received E.g.Standard cabinet or fridge.
-No of tablets / capsules or liquids received in the unit.
+E.g. Standard cabinet or fridge.
+Quantity received No of tablets / capsules or liquids received in the unit.
+Quantity returned No of tablets / capsules or liquids returned to an adult.
+This section is to be completed when all medication has been administered at the end of a child / young person's stay.

-Quantity returned

-No of tablets / capsules or liquids returned to an adult.